 Here, the spatial derivatives of the solutions are calculated from the solutions using the fast Fourier transform on a classical computer.
 As a simple numerical example, we consider the initial conditions:

 Under these initial conditions, the 2D Burgers' equation reduces to a 1D Burgers' equation, and the simulation result is shown in Fig.~\ref{appE:Fig2}.

 We find that the initial sine wave becomes a sawtooth wave as time goes by.
 Moreover, the quantum solution has better performance for a larger grid parameter $N$ as we observe less numerical oscillation in the $(2^5,2^7)$-quantum solution than that in the $(2^4,2^7)$-quantum solution.
 The success probability is about $2\times 10^{-4}$, which is relatively large compared to the extremely small success probability in the previous example.
 This implies nonlinearity does not necessarily lead to a small success probability.
-By the theoretical analysis in Sect.~\ref{subsec:3-2}, we find the success probability mainly depends on the change of the $L^2$-norm of the solution compared to the initial condition.
+According to the theoretical analysis in Sect.~\ref{subsec:3-2}, we find that the success probability mainly depends on the change of the $\ell^2$-norm of the solution compared to the initial condition.
 Therefore, quantum solvers may be more expensive (large number of repetitions and measurements) than their classical counterparts in the simulations of highly dissipative systems, whatever they are linear or nonlinear.

 In the simulation of Burgers' equation, a further observation is that smaller viscosity $\nu$ yields severer numerical oscillation (this is also a crucial problem in the classical simulations), and hence, we have to take larger grid parameter $N$ and smaller time step $\Delta\tau$ to relieve the oscillation.